 Ashleigh Thomson is an Occupational Therapist in child and adolescent mental health and has a degree in Bachelor of Science: Occupational Therapy.
 Ashleigh was nominated and elected to the WJN Board in 2015.
 Since 2014 Ashleigh was both a volunteer WJN Mentor and member.
 Ashleigh’s passion for social justice stems from her extensive employment history relating to mental health and juvenile justice, combined with a continual commitment to the empowerment of marginalised groups within our community.

-Click to download further information of the current WJN Management Committee (The Board)
+Click to download further information on the WJN-Board_Sept-2017

 Catherine Brennan (full-time) is WJN’s Chief Executive Officer and is responsible for leading the team of staff and mentors to achieve outcomes for the organisation and mentees, whilst ensuring that WJN is represented to its fullest potential within the community.
 Catherine currently holds the position of President/Chair at Caretakers Cottage youth homeless service in the eastern suburbs of Sydney and has worked within both the corporate and NGO sectors.
 With a first-hand understanding of the trauma and complexities faced by women and girls that come into contact with the justice system, Catherine is passionate about creating greater opportunities for women and girls to live trauma free and happy lives.

 Amanda Oretaga (full-time) is WJN’s Mentoring Coordinator and is responsible for the operational, coordination and delivery aspects of the WJN Mentoring Program (WMP).
 Amanda’s academic background is in sociology, communications and life coaching, and she has extensive experience supporting the empowerment of both women and young people.